yaroslavros/agent2agent-auth-framework/draft-agent2agent-kasselman_lombardo-agent2agent-auth.md

 {::boilerplate bcp14-tagged}

-# Agent as a workload
+# Agent is a workload
 Key point - for purposes of this document, Agent is a workload that calls an LLM (or similar) and tools in a loop until a terminating condition is met as determined by the LLM or agent.
 Create a diagram.

-# Agent Attestation
-Key point - agent attestation is the equivalent of identiy proofing. there are numerous mechanisms through which this may be achieved, which are deployment and risk specific.
-Reference WIMSE and SPIFFE approaches here.
+                    LLM
+                     |
+User -> Client -> Agent->Tools->Service->Resources

+Tools vs resources - Tools = interface that the LLM can understand and invoke.
+Abstract interface to the resource.

 # Agent Identifier
 Key point - agents must be uniquely identified.
 Proposal is to use a WIMSE or WIMSE compatible identifier (basicaly a URI).
 Refer to WIMSE identifier draft.

 # Agent Credentials
 Key point - identifier must be bound to a credential.
 Credentials have expiry dates and additional attributes relevant to the agent. multiple formats are possible.
 JWTs, X.509 and WITs.
 Reference SPIFFE, WIMSE.
-Refer to API keys as an anit pattern.
+Refer to API keys as an anit pattern. also say something about credential exchange.

+# Agent Attestation
+Key point - agent attestation is the equivalent of identiy proofing. there are numerous mechanisms through which this may be achieved, which are deployment and risk specific.
+Reference WIMSE and SPIFFE approaches here.

 # Agent Credential Provisioning
 Key point - credentials are dynamically provisioned at runtime, they are short lived to remove need for expiry management.
 Provisioning includes initial provisioning and rotation.
 Refer to SPIFFE and WIMSE.